iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 ```

 This is a typical tail-recursive loop.
-The only detail is that we must provide a first expression.
+The only detail is that we must provide the first expression.
 Anything works really...
 I choose to use `X` because it is a non-simplifiable expression.